 Deciding on the right recovery approach is an important step on the path to sobriety.
 Two popular options are Alcoholics Anonymous (AA) and SMART Recovery.
 While both aim to empower people to overcome addiction, they take very different views of recovery goals and processes.
 Here’s how to decide which one might be a better fit for you.

-SMART Recovery (Self-Management and Recovery Training) teaches self-empowerment and skill-building to manage addictive behaviors.
+SMART Recovery (Self-Management and Recovery Training) is a nonprofit organization that teaches self-empowerment and skill-building to manage addictive behaviors.

 The program centers on a set of 4 guiding recovery goals:1

-SMART Recovery was founded in the early U.S. in the 1990s by Dr. Joe Gerstein, a physician who had himself been through addiction recovery and recognized the need for a nonreligious, science-based alternative to AA’s 12-Step program.
-SMART quickly gained traction and has since grown into a global movement with chapters in over 30 countries.
-They also formed the SMART Recovery Global Research Network2 to ensure their program is informed by independent research and continues to adapt alongside evolving addiction science.
+SMART Recovery was founded in the early 1990s by Dr. Joe Gerstein, a physician who recognized the need for a nonreligious, science-based alternative to AA’s 12-Step program.
+The program quickly gained traction and has since grown into a global movement with chapters in over 30 countries and formed the SMART Recovery Global Research Network2 to ensure their approach remains informed by current addiction science.

 One of the main benefits of SMART Recovery is its flexibility.
 Unlike AA, there’s no requirement to believe in a higher power or admit powerlessness over addiction.